Germanium telluride: Phase Transition

 Solid GeTe can transform between amorphous and crystalline states.
 The crystalline state has a low resistivity (semiconducting at room temperature) and the amorphous state has a high resistivity.
 The difference in resistivity can be up to six orders of magnitude depending on the film quality, GeTe compositions, and nucleation site formation.
 The drastic changes in the properties of the material have been exploited in data storage applications.
 The phase transitions of GeTe can be fast, reversible and repeatable, with drastic property changes, making GeTe a promising candidate in applications like radio frequency (RF) switching and direct current (DC) switching.
-Researches on mechanisms that relate the phase transition and radio frequency (RF) switching is underway, with promising future in optimization for telecommunication applications.
+Research on mechanisms that relate the phase transition and radio frequency (RF) switching is underway, with a promising future in optimization for telecommunication applications.

-Although both solid states can exist at room temperatures, the transition requires specific heating and cooling process known as the thermal actuation method.
+Although both solid states can exist at room temperatures, the transition requires a specific heating and cooling process known as the thermal actuation method.
 To achieve the amorphous state the solid is heated up beyond the melting temperature with a high current pulse in a short amount of time and rapidly quenched or cooled down.
 Crystallization happens when the GeTe is heated to a crystallization temperature lower than the melting temperature with a relatively longer and lower current pulse, and a slow quenching process with the current gradually reduced.
 Both direct and indirect heating can induce phase changes.
 Joule heating approach is the common direct heating method and indirect heating can be accomplished by a separate layer of dielectric material added to the RF switch.
 The crystal structure of GeTe is rhombohedrally distorted rock salt-type structure that forms a face-centered cubic (FCC) sublattice at room temperature.